MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 View are the front end of the application.
 What the user gets to see and interact with.

 #### View Index and Show
-Views use a templating language with syntax simlarities to Angular JS.View get their data from the controller that returns them.
+Views use a templating language with syntax simlarities to Angular JS, views get their data from the controller that returns them.
 For the index of doctors, patients and visits.
 A foreach loop loops through each element in the array to display all the respective objects but in patients I made it so that patients with no medical insurance display information that makes sense.

 ```html